DouglasTitze/DouglasTitze.github.io/_posts/2023-04-12-Binary-Tree-Level-Order-Traversal.md

 I implemented my solution quickly and had a very good runtime, and after optimizing, I got an outstanding space complexity.

 **What I Learned**
 I learned how to convert my program into a more optimal solution using the breadth-first search algorithm.
+I learned that most iterables have an attribute of length that is returned when you call the len() function.
+Previously I had thought it performed operations to get the length.

 **How I Can Improve**
 By practicing the implementation of depth and breadth-first search, I can master two very commonly used algorithms for trees and graphs.